seryozhabaleyko/seryozhabaleyko/README.md

-### Hi there 👋
-<h1>Hello there, I'm Sergey 👋</h1>
+### Hello there, I'm Sergey 👋

-My name is Sergey, and I am a full-stack web developer.
+I'm a full-stack web developer.
 I love to explore new technologies and broaden my knowledge and skills.

 - 🔭 I’m currently working on something cool :wink:.
 - 🌱 I put mostly of my focus on web development with TypeScript, Express, JavaScript, React and Redux.